 His corpse was dismembered, and portions of it hung over the gates of various Irish towns.
 His decapitated head was brought to King Edward II of England by the victor, John de Bermingham, a minor Anglo-Irish baron who was elevated to the status of ‘Earl of Louth’ for bringing the Bruce Invasion of Ireland to an end.

-The conference at Trinity College, entitled The Irish-Scottish World in the Middle Ages, explores this key moment in the history of Ireland and Scotland.
+A conference at Trinity College, in 2015, entitled The Irish-Scottish World in the Middle Ages, explored this key moment in the history of Ireland and Scotland.

 "Although Edward Bruce was defeated and killed in 1318, the effect of the invasion was far-reaching.
 The tide of Anglo-Norman expansion in Ireland turned back and the late Middle Ages saw the flowering of a Gaelic literary and cultural revival.
 Scotland, meanwhile, was galvanized by its victory over the English at Bannockburn which secured its path to independent nationhood."